 - A sysUpTime parameter (TimeTicks).
 This appears in the first variable-binding in an SNMPv2-Trap-PDU or InformRequest-PDU. - An snmpTrapOID parameter (OBJECT IDENTIFIER).
-This appears in the second variable-binding in an SNMPv2-Trap-PDU or InformRequest-PDU. - A list of variable-bindings (VarBindList).
-This refers to all but the first two variable-bindings in an SNMPv2-Trap-PDU or InformRequest-PDU.
+This appears in the second variable-binding in an SNMPv2-Trap-PDU or InformRequest-PDU, and is equal to the value portion of that variable-binding (not the name portion, as both the name and value are OBJECT IDENTIFIERs). - A list of variable-bindings (VarBindList).
+This refers to all but the first two variable-bindings in an SNMPv2-Trap-PDU or InformRequest-PDU. - 3.1.

-3.1.
 Translating SNMPv1 Notification Parameters to SNMPv2 Notification Parameters